 1. Apple Cider Vinegar (ACV)

-While there is no hard, definitive evidence that ACV is effective in treating allergies, it has helped me.
+While there is no hard, definitive evidence that ACV is effective in way to combat seasonal allergies naturally, it has helped me.
 As you may have guessed, ACV is made from fermented apples.
 Fermented apples are packed full of prebiotics.
 The prebiotics feed the organisms in our gut to help maintain a healthy microbiome.
 So how does this link to allergies?
 When your allergies kick in, your body goes into an automatic inflammatory state.
 Like I have mentioned in almost every blog that I have done, your gut microbiome is, in my opinion, the most important to keep healthy so that in the long run it keeps you healthy.

 For me, there is one draw back to ACV.
 It erodes the enamel on your teeth.
 When I was young (and dumb) I would take a straight shot of ACV every morning.
 As I aged, and had babies, this started to give me really bad heartburn and nausea.
 Now that I am older (and wiser) I do a concoction.
 When I wake up in the morning, before I have my morning coffee, I will get an eight-ounce glass of water and mix one tablespoon of ACV with one tablespoon of lemon juice.
 I go to the dentist every six months and specifically ask how my enamel is and I have not gotten any bad news!